osdevisnot/react-fused/README.md

 ```

 #### Global Dependencies
-This repo uses [Yarn](https://yarnpkg.com/en/) package manager as preferred npm client due to its speed, security and reliability.
+This repo uses [Yarn](https://yarnpkg.com/en/) package manager as preferred npm client for its speed, security and reliability.
 Please ensure you have yarn available globally.
 If not already setup, yarn can be easily setup using:
 ```
 npm install --global yarn
 ```